 At the centre of ancient British mythology stands the cauldron: the womb of Ceridwen, Old Mother Universe, symbolising inspiration, wisdom and rebirth.
 What happens when it lies shattered, the universe fragmented, the world out of kilter?
 These questions, for a post-modern age imperilled by global climate change and endless warfare, were posed by my deity, Gwyn ap Nudd, a ruler of Annwn and a guardian of the cauldron.
 In this fragmentary collection of essays, stories and poems, which seeks to mirror the broken cauldron, I present my response.

-Digital version available from Gods & Radicals HERE.
+Digital version available from Gods & Radicals for $6 HERE.